lucasbarrosxd/NumPuzzle/README.md

 ╚═╩═╩═╝    ╚═╩═╩═╝
 ```

-Where the only allowed moves are swapping the position of the empty tile with a tile directly neighboring it (not counting diagonals or wrap-arounds).
+Where the only allowed moves are swapping the position of the empty tile with a tile directly neighboring it (not counting diagonals or wraparounds).

 e.g.: in the shuffled board the only legal moves are moving 4 to the right or moving 3 up.